Mireille0000/Puzzle-App/README.md

 # Puzzle-App 🧩

 ### About ℹ️
-Puzzle Game Application is a browser game aimed at improvement of language skills in English both with enlargement of art knowledge. 🗣️🖌️
+Puzzle Game Application is a browser game aimed at improvement of language skills in English both with enlargement of commun art knowledge. 🗣️🖌️

+It is a pet project that helps me better understand Angular framework 🅰️.

 ### Rules 📜
 Complete sentences correctly and open puzzles line by line.